Bestowinc/quote-api-docs/source/index.html.md

 `POST https://api.hellobestow.com/v2/quote?enable_2019_plus=true`

 *Note: We are temporarily using an additional parameter - enable_2019_plus - which enables the newest version of our application.
 This parameter is should be included by default, but will be phased out in the near future.
+If you are an established partner and have yet to implement the new pricing and product codes, you can set "enable_2019_plus=false" to continue to return the previous product portfolio.